annias/promptflow/docs/usage.md

 ![image](../screenshots/readme/blank.png)

 The [`Init`](Init) node is run once and only once.
-Use it for any initialization code you need to run before your flowchart starts, such as connecting to Databasese or ingesting embeddings files.
+Use it for any initialization code you need to run before your flowchart starts, such as connecting to Databases or ingesting embedding files.

 The [`Start`](Start) node is the beginning of your flowchart.
-It will *always* run first, and can be connected to any other node in your flowchart.
+It will *always* run first, and can be connected to any other node in your flowchart with a [`Connector`](Connector).

 ### Creating a node